friism/docker.github.io/docker-for-aws/faqs.md

 * The **stable channel** provides a general availability release-ready deployment for a fully baked and tested, more reliable cluster.
-The stable version of Docker for AWS comes with the latest released version of Docker Engine.
-The release schedule is synched with Docker Engine releases and hotfixes.
+The stable version of Docker for AWS comes with the latest released version of Docker.
+The release schedule is synched with Docker releases and hotfixes.
 On the stable channel, you can select whether to send usage statistics and other data.

 * The **beta channel** provides a deployment with new features we are working on, but is not necessarily fully tested.
-It comes with the experimental version of Docker Engine.
+It comes with the experimental version of Docker.
 Bugs, crashes and issues are more likely to occur with the beta cluster, but you get a chance to preview new functionality, experiment, and provide feedback as the deployment evolve.
 Releases are typically more frequent than for stable, often one or more per month.
 Usage statistics and crash reports are sent